Mike McKay (rower): Accolades

 In 1993, McKay and the other members of his 1992 Olympic boat were awarded the Order of Australia.

 In 2007 he was inducted into the Sport Australia Hall of Fame. and that same year the International Rowing Federation awarded McKay the Thomas Keller Medal for his outstanding international rowing career.
-It is the sport's highest honor and is awarded within five years of the athlete's retirement, acknowledging an exceptional career and exemplary sportsmanship.
+It is the sport's highest honour and is awarded within five years of the athlete's retirement, acknowledging an exceptional career and exemplary sportsmanship.